squid-cache/squid-cache.github.io/docs/SquidFaq/SquidLogs.md

     | **TUNNEL**  | A binary tunnel was established for this transaction. |

-- These tags are optional and describe some error conditions which occured during response delivery (if any):
+- These tags are optional and describe some error conditions which occurred during response delivery (if any):

     | --- | --- |
     | **ABORTED** | A client-to-Squid or Squid-to-server connection was closed unexpectedly, usually due to an I/O error or clean transport connection closure in the middle of some higher-level protocol message/negotiation.
 Before Squid v6, this tag was primarily seen when the client closed its connection to Squid before Squid could deliver the entire response.
 Since Squid v6, the tag also appears when Squid communication with an origin server or cache_peer is impossible (e.g., the server is refusing TCP connections) or aborted (e.g., an EOF in the middle of a chunked HTTP response body transfer). |